-I transferred to Penn Schuylkill because.....
+I chose Penn Schuylkill because...

 Many students graduate from high school and leave home to go away to college.
 Sometimes, for many different reasons, related to financial or personal, they decide that it was not the best decision for them.
 In addition, students may earn associate degrees at other colleges or universities, and then want to further their education by enrolling in a bachelor degree program.

 Penn State Schuylkill offers an excellent opportunity for these students to continue with their education through transfer admission.
 It provides a significant cost savings while giving the student an opportunity to either obtain a degree at our campus, or eventually finish their degree at another Penn State campus, like University Park.

 We have asked some of our past and current transfer students to share their experiences.
 Maybe you can relate to their situation and determine which path would be best for you to further your education.

 Hi, I'm Nick Shugars, graduate of Pine Grove Area High School.

 When I was a senior in high school, I did not think that there were any college opportunities for me in Schuylkill County, so I decided to go away to an arts school.
 After a semester, I realized that I was not happy with my decision.
 I wasn't happy with the school, I missed my friends, and it wasn't financially easy for me or my family.
 I decided I would have to come home.

 I really did not want to attend college locally and assumed I would just find a job.
 But, some of my friends who were attending Penn State Schuylkill talked me into applying.
 I decided that I would try it out and hope that eventually I would be able to take all of my general education credits and then transfer to University Park.